|

 Aldous Huxley examined

-of science in human life.
+in human life.

 Aldous Huxley wrote on the